lucaznguyen/Transferability-and-continual-learning/README.md

-# Relationship between Transferability and Continual learning
+# Transferability and Continual learning

 ## NEWS